UK's Johnson set to announce delay to end of COVID restrictions | Health

 UK's Johnson set to announce delay to end of COVID restrictions

-But, in recent weeks there has been a fast growth again in the number of new cases caused by the Delta variant, first discovered in India, which health officials believe to be 60% more transmissible than the previous dominant strain and scientists warn could trigger a third wave of infections.
-Johnson has refused to deny suggestions in the British media that the end of lockdown would be delayed by up to a month, saying in recent days there was "serious concern" about rising infections and hospitalisations.

-British Prime Minister Boris Johnson is expected to announce on Monday that the end of COVID-19 restrictions will be delayed following concern about the rapid rise of infections of the Delta variant of the coronavirus.
+British Prime Minister Boris Johnson is expected to announce on Monday that the end of COVID-19 restrictions will be delayed by several weeks following concerns about a rapid rise of Delta variant infections.

-Under a roadmap outlined by Johnson back in February, the government signalled all social restrictions imposed to control the spread of the disease would be lifted "no earlier" than June 21, when pubs, clubs and other hospitality venues could fully reopen.
-But, in recent weeks there has been a fast growth again in the number of new cases caused by the Delta variant, first discovered in India, which health officials believe to be 60% more transmissible than the previous dominant strain and scientists warn could trigger a third wave of infections.
+Under a road map outlined by Johnson in February, the government said all social restrictions would be lifted "no earlier" than June 21, when pubs, restaurants, nightclubs and other hospitality venues could fully reopen.
+But in recent weeks there has been fast growth in new cases caused by the Delta variant, first discovered in India, which health officials believe to be 60% more transmissible than the previous dominant strain and scientists warn could trigger a third wave of infections.

-Johnson has refused to deny suggestions in the British media that the end of lockdown would be delayed by up to a month, saying in recent days there was "serious concern" about rising infections and hospitalisations.
+Johnson has not denied suggestions in the media that the end of lockdown would be delayed by up to a month, saying in recent days there was "serious concern" about rising infections and hospitalisations.
 "We're continuing to look at the data, no final decision has been taken and the right time to fill everybody in on what we're going to do with ...
-June the 21st is tomorrow," Johnson told reporters at the conclusion of the Group of Seven leader's summit on Sunday.
+June the 21st is tomorrow," Johnson told reporters after a Group of Seven summit on Sunday.

+Junior health minister Ed Argar said on Monday he expected Johnson to announce more aid for business if there was a delay in easing capacity constraints.
+"I know that when he addresses his decision, sets out what he intends to do around the easing on the 21st, he will address those points as well," Argar told Sky News.

+"He is very mindful of the need for businesses and others to get the support they need if they continue to be locked down or unable to open," Argar added.
+Britain's furlough programme supports just over 2 million jobs and is due to continue until the end of September.
+But from July employers will have to pay 10% of furloughed staff's wages, rising to 30% in September.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)